mxro/maxrohde-web/content/posts/2022/2022-07-30-remove-link-underlines-from-epub-files-with-calibre/index.md

 ---
-title: 'Remove Link Underlines from EPUB Files with Calibre'
-date: '2022-07-30'
+blog: maxrohde.com
 categories:
-  - 'coding'
+- coding
+date: "2022-07-30"
 tags:
-  - 'calibre'
+- calibre
-  - 'ebooks'
+- ebooks
-  - 'epub'
+- epub
-  - 'tutorial'
+- tutorial
+title: Remove Link Underlines from EPUB Files with Calibre
 ---

 Some [EPUB](https://en.wikipedia.org/wiki/EPUB) documents may display links with an annoying underline in the [calibre](https://calibre-ebook.com/) viewer or your e-book reader.